christinamyli/christinamyli/README.md

 ## Hi, I'm Christina 👋

-💻 Currently, I'm in a data journalism program at Columbia University, learning coding, data analysis, and visual storytelling.
+💻 Currently, I'm in a data journalism program at Columbia University, learning coding, data analysis, and visual storytelling
 <br>
-📹 Previously, I worked in video production at media orgs like Bloomberg, HuffPost, Vice, and TIME.
+📹 Previously, I worked in video production at media orgs like Bloomberg, HuffPost, Vice, and TIME
 <br>
-🕵🏻 I especially love stories about globalization, urbanization, culture, and community.
+🕵🏻 I especially love stories about globalization, urbanization, culture, and community
 <br>

 <!--